 Vegan on the Camino

-It’s no longer uncommon to have a vegetarian or vegan diet and while countries like Spain, Portugual and Italy have traditionally had less options for vegans, being a vegan on the Camino de Santiago has gotten a lot easier.
+It’s increasingly common to have a vegetarian or vegan diet.
+Although countries like Spain, Portugal, and Italy have traditionally offered fewer options for vegans, being vegan on the Camino de Santiago has become much easier.

-Still, it is good to prepared for the possibility of a lack of availability of vegan options on the Camino.
-This is especially true in small businesses in rural areas along the Camino.
-Here the popularity of vegan diets may not be common.
+However, it’s wise to be prepared for the possibility of limited vegan options along the Camino, especially in small businesses in rural areas where vegan diets may not be widespread.

-With a little bit of research and preparation before your Camino, you’ll find it much easier to walk the Camino while maintaining your plant-based diet.
+With some research and preparation before your Camino, you’ll find it much easier to maintain your plant-based diet while walking.
 Here are some of our tips:

 paella-camino-de-santiago-food-caminoways